MarkusSprunck/ethereum-event-scan/README.md

 # Ethereum-Event-Scan

 Ethereum-Event-Scan is a lightweight Ethereum event explorer for smart contracts.
-The right tool when you develop smart contracts and your source codes is not yet submitted to etherscan.io or work with a private blockchain.
+The right tool when you develop smart contracts (and your source codes has not been submitted to EtherScan).
+Also in the case you work with a private blockchain you may use Ethereum-Event-Scan.

 ## Start